Carrion PlantRegular price R 50.00

 Synonyms: Aasblom, Ass Flower, Carrion Flower

-They'll do great as pot plant, growing relatively rapidly into beautiful green steepled clusters.
-They'll look great when styled in a succulent garden, or in a trio, as stand alone statement pieces.
+They'll do great as a pot plant, growing relatively rapidly into beautiful green steepled clusters.
+They'll look great when styled in a succulent garden, or in a trio, as stand-alone statement pieces.

 Enjoy this wonderful, curious plant!